tesseract-ocr/tesseract/README.md

 In 2005 Tesseract was open sourced by HP.
 From 2006 until November 2018 it was developed by Google.

 The latest (LSTM based) stable version is **[4.1.1](https://github.com/tesseract-ocr/tesseract/releases/tag/4.1.1)**, released on December 26, 2019.
-Latest source code is available from [master branch on GitHub](https://github.com/tesseract-ocr/tesseract/tree/master).
+Latest source code is available from [main branch on GitHub](https://github.com/tesseract-ocr/tesseract/tree/main).
 Open issues can be found in [issue tracker](https://github.com/tesseract-ocr/tesseract/issues), and [planning documentation](https://tesseract-ocr.github.io/tessdoc/Planning.html).